Skip to main content

 Some transgender individuals desire to undergo medical interventions to alter their outward appearance and secondary sex characteristics in order to feel aligned in their body with their gender, while others do not desire this intervention.
 It is important to recognize the unique needs of these patients as they make decisions about transition-related care and treatment.

 Some surgical treatments can take years, with multiple procedures needed to complete a gender-affirming transition.
-Education on preparation, treatment, supportive care, and follow-up care are essential to support transgender patients in this process.
+Education on preparation, treatment, supportive care, and follow-up care is essential to support transgender patients in this process.
 In many cases, gender-affirming surgeries are done at specialty centers, so it is important to understand where this care can be obtained and how to refer patients to these services, while also tending to their healthcare needs before, during, and after treatment for transition (Coleman et al., 2022).

 Many concerns may impact the health and well-being of an LGBTQ+ individual.
 This is especially true for adolescents, who are in the process of navigating developmental milestones along with sexual orientation and gender identity.